akifuji/academic-kickstart/content/en/home/accomplishments.md

 # Amount
 #  Graduate Travel Award 2022, Awarded by Society for Personality and Social Psychology (February 2022): 55USD
+#  Ikushi Prize 2021, Awarded by Japan Society for the Promotion of Science (January 2022): 1,100,000JPY
 #  Excellent Presentation Award 2021, Awarded by Japanese Group Dynamics Association (September 2021): 0JPY
 #  International Registration Award 2021, Awarded by Society for Personality and Social Psychology (February 2021): 50USD?
 #  Grant-in-Aid for JSPS Fellows, Awarded by Japan Society for the Promotion of Science (April 2020 - March 2023): 3,400,000JPY